-During their third year, students prepare for and make decisions about their career path after graduation.
-To explore available choices and to gain professional experience, students undertake a mandatory summer internship.
-The third year of studies allows GEM students to take Specialization modules within their discipline, but also focuses on the responsibility of students beyond their discipline (see CONSTRUCTOR Track).
+During their third year, students prepare and make decisions for their career after graduation.
+To explore available choices, and to gain professional experience, students take a mandatory summer internship.
+The third year of studies allows IBA students to further sharpen their profile with a selection of different specialization modules that can be combined to enhance their specific understanding of innovation processes, managerial capabilities or market transactions, but also focuses on the responsibility of students beyond their discipline (see CONSTRUCTOR Track).

-The fifth semester also opens a mobility window for a diverse range of study abroad options.
-Finally, the sixth semester is dedicated to fostering the students' research experience by involving them in an extended Bachelor thesis project.
+The fifth semester also opens a mobility window for ample study abroad options.
+Finally, the sixth semester is dedicated to foster the research experience of students by involving them in an extended bachelor's thesis project.